 Vape and Smoke Shop on Clematis Street in West Palm Beach confirms the JUUL has grown to be their hottest selling e-cigarette, similar in popularity to the aspire breeze 2 vaporizer.

 “It’s draw activated, no buttons, minimal vape,” said Jeniveve DeVary, Vape and Smoke Shop employee.
 “They [customers] really like the flavors.”
+Indeed, many vape options have great flavors in their E-liquide Pod options, which is part of the allure.

 Mint, mango, cool cucumber, Crème brûlée, are all appealing flavors; especially to minors.